egebilecen/PZServerDiscordBot/README.md

 hours ago {hours} -> hours ago 10
 ```

 After you have completed translating all words/sentences, please create an [Issue](https://github.com/egebilecen/PZServerDiscordBot/issues) with the title of `Localization of <language here>` and attach the translated `.json` file in a **zip archive**.
 I will add it to available localizations.
+Also, when a new version of the bot released, there might be new added text so it is good to keep an eye on updates.
+If your current localization is missing the new added text, bot will use the default localization for these.